nagavijays/inspector/README.md

 ```
 🔑 Session token: 3a1c267fad21f7150b7d624c160b7f09b0b8c4f623c7107bbf13378f051538d4
+   Auth prefix: "Bearer " (Set MCP_PROXY_AUTH_PREFIX to change)

 🔗 Open inspector with token pre-filled:
    http://localhost:6274/?MCP_PROXY_AUTH_TOKEN=3a1c267fad21f7150b7d624c160b7f09b0b8c4f623c7107bbf13378f051538d4
 ```

-This token must be included as a Bearer token in the Authorization header for all requests to the server.
+This token must be included in the `x-mcp-proxy-auth` header for all requests to the server.
+By default, the token must be prefixed with "Bearer " (note the space), but this prefix can be configured using the `MCP_PROXY_AUTH_PREFIX` environment variable.
 The inspector will automatically open your browser with the token pre-filled in the URL.

 **Automatic browser opening** - The inspector now automatically opens your browser with the token pre-filled in the URL when authentication is enabled.